 - an AIR Immunisation Medical Exemption Form that certifies they cannot be vaccinated for medical reasons, or

 The school must:

 - Record each child’s immunisation status in a register and retain copies of approved immunisation certificates for a period of 3 years after the student has ceased to attend the school.
-A template for record-keeping may be downloaded from NSW Health, however schools may choose to keep records in another form, provided all the required information is maintained.

 - Provide a copy of a student’s immunisation certificate to another school that the student has transferred to (upon request).